awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: ARN

 **ConnectedToAgentTimestamp**
-The date and time the contact was connected to the agent\.
+The date and time the contact was connected to the agent, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **CustomerHoldDuration**  <a name="CustomerHoldDuration-CTR"></a>